 Terms are typically fixed-rate, self-amortizing, 30-years, no prepayment penalty.
 Borrowing to buy other assets like stocks, commodities, and even rental real estate will force you to make far larger down payments, pay balloon payments, accept adjustable rates, meet margin calls, and so on.

 Second, there are legal, ethical ways you can avoid paying the mortgage balance if the foreclosure proceeds are not enough.
-In AZ and CA, for example, the have an anti-deficiency statue for owner-occupied, purchase-money conventional mortgages.
+In AZ and CA, for example, they have an anti-deficiency-judgment statue for owner-occupied, purchase-money, conventional mortgages.
 That means if you get foreclosed or deed the property to the lender in lieu of foreclosure, your property alone is responsible for paying off any amount not covered by the present market value.
 In other words, the lender cannot come after your income or other assets.

 Third, if you refrain from lying on your mortgage application, which you had better because it is a felony, you generally will not be allowed to overstretch your ability to buy.
 The Subprime Crisis of 2008-9 was traumatic for the world and America.
 Many reforms were put in place.

-Nowadays everything from the appraisal to the credit report to the source of your funds to your income is thoroughly checked.
+Nowadays everything from the appraisal to the credit report to the source of your funds to your income are thoroughly checked.
 Is it possible to get into trouble and not be able to pay your mortgage or to find that your equity is all gone so it no longer makes sense to make the mortgage payment?
 Yes.
-But is the post-Subprime Crisis mortgage market, that would be rare.
+But is the post-Subprime Crisis mortgage market, that is rare.